-The Great Buddha statue was at the top of my list of places to visit on our day trip to Kamakura, it’s a well known landmark and recognized image of the city.
-The statue is at Kotokuin, a Buddhist temple from the Jodo sect and is the second largest Buddha statue in Japan, the largest being Todai-ji in Nara which we visited later.
+The Great Buddha statue was at the top of my list of places to visit on our day trip to Kamakura.
+It is a well-known landmark and a recognized image of the city.
+The statue is at Kotokuin, a Buddhist temple from the Jodo sect and is the third-largest Buddha statue in Japan, the largest being at Mt Nokogiri in Chiba prefecture and the second largest at Todaiji Temple in Nara which we visited later.

-As you enter the temple of Kotoku-in there is a sign in Japanese and loosely translated to English as:
+As you enter the temple of Kotoku-in there is a sign in Japanese loosely translated to English:

 Stranger, whoever you are and whatever your creed, when you enter this sanctuary remember that you tread on ground hallowed by the worship of ages.
 This is the temple of the Buddha and the gate to the eternal and therefore should be entered with reverence.